Emerald (Panna) Buying Guide: Price per Carat, Oiling Explained, Zambian vs Colombian

 Ruling PlanetMercury (Budh)

-Hardness7.5 – 8 on the Mohs Scale (Handle with care)
+Hardness7.5 – 8 on the Mohs Scale (Brittle due to natural fissures)

-Step 1: Prioritize Color – The Heart of the Emerald
+Step 1: Prioritize Color – Octahedral site trace chromophores

-• Hue: A pure green to a bluish-green is the ideal.
+• Hue: A pure green to a slightly bluish-green is the ideal.

 • Tone: A medium to medium-dark tone is preferred.
 Emeralds that are too light are not considered fine quality, while those that are too dark can lack vibrancy.